lavu-create/Clario/README.md

 ---

-## 📸 Screenshots (To Add)

-> Insert UI screenshots, bell reminder alert, and mood graphs here.

----

 ## 📜 License

 MIT License – Free to use, adapt, and contribute.
 Please credit the creators.

 ---

-> Clario isn’t just a productivity tool — it’s a daily companion for those who need routine, care, and calm.
+> Clario isn’t just a productivity tool — it’s your personal space to stay organized, motivated, and mindful.
-> Designed with empathy.
-Built for impact. 💙
+> Thoughtfully crafted.
+Purposefully built. ✨